Proposal Development Grant Program

 A total of $100,000 has been allocated from the university’s research trust funds for these awards.
 Applicants may request up to $7,000 in grant funds for proposal development with a single PI, $10,000 for interdisciplinary or multidisciplinary proposals with two Co-PIs from one or two departments/colleges/universities, or $15,000 for interdisciplinary or multidisciplinary proposals with three or more investigators from two or more departments/colleges/universities.

-Budget items that may be supported through this funding mechanism include research assistants, technical and clerical support beyond that normally available through the applicant’s department, communications, equipment, supplies, database access, buyouts (with the approval of the Department Chair and the College Dean), and travel.
+Budget items that may be supported through this funding mechanism include research assistants, technical and clerical support beyond that normally available through the applicant’s department, communications, equipment, supplies, database access, and travel.
 Stipends (taxable remuneration) and equipment will not be funded by the proposal development grant program.

 Who May Submit a Proposal